-Creating inclusive, psychologically safe workplaces where we can all bring our best self to work is crucial for both business performance and employee wellbeing.
-As a company we have seen a sharp increase in requests for training to tackle unconscious bias, however, there is also a great opportunity to raise the issue of allyship, in addition to unconscious bias, to drive sustainable change that will create a more inclusive workplace culture.
+Creating inclusive, psychologically safe workplaces where we can all be our authentic selves is crucial for both business performance and employee wellbeing.
+We have seen a sharp increase in requests for training to tackle unconscious bias, however, there is also a great opportunity to raise the issue of psychological safety and allyship, in addition to unconscious bias, to drive sustainable change that will create a more inclusive culture.

 An ally is someone who actively supports and stands up for the equal and fair treatment of others.